-The BNRC operates according to the Internal Regulation of the Board of Directors, and is responsible for:
+The BRC operates according to the Internal Regulation of the Board of Directors, and is responsible for:

-- Identifying potential candidates for appointment to the Board of Directors (in particular when the Board decides to co-opt a Board member) and provide oversight of succession planning, contingency planning and talent management in general for Board members and other senior management positions; - Giving feedback, to the Board of Directors, on the proposed remuneration and compensation policy of the members of the Board of Directors prepared by the Executive Committee and to be subsequently submitted to the Board of Directors for review, before the Board submits a final proposal to the Shareholders' Remuneration Committee for its approval and subsequent inclusion in the agenda of a Shareholders' Annual General Meeting to obtain the approval of shareholders; - Analysing, as required by the approved internal remuneration processes and policies, the proposals for the remuneration of the members of the Board of Directors, based on the respective performance appraisal, which are then subject to the approval of the Shareholders' Remuneration Committee as the body responsible for approving such proposals.
-All proposals must be in line with the Company's Remuneration and Compensation Policy approved at the Shareholders' General Meeting; - Supervising the remuneration decisions taken by the Executive Committee for the group senior executives and senior executives who report directly to the Executive Committee; - Advising the Board of Directors on advance disclosures made by any of the members of the Board of Directors in relation to accepting Outside Directorships and Other Significant Roles or Activities, as required by the Company's approved Independence and Conflicts of Interest Policy.
+- a) Acting with the objective of ensuring that the remuneration policy and practice reflect and support the long-term strategic goals and that they are compatible with the Company's risk policies and systems and that they take into account pay and employment conditions elsewhere in the Sonae Group and in the external market; - b) Giving feedback to the Board of Directors on the proposed remuneration and compensation policy prepared by the Executive Committee and subsequently submit the policy to the Board for review, before the Board submits a final proposal to the Shareholders' Remuneration Committee for their review and approval and subsequent inclusion in the agenda of the Shareholders' Annual General Meeting to obtain the approval of shareholders; - c) Receiving, analysing, and, in some cases, prepare, as and when required by approved internal processes, proposals for the remuneration of the Board of Directors and other Statutory Governing Bodies and present them for approval to the Shareholders' Remuneration Committee.
+All proposals must be in line with the Company's approved Remuneration and Compensation Policy; - d) Providing oversight in relation to remuneration resolutions taken by the Executive Committee for the group senior executives who report directly to the Executive Committee.